dmgualb/KP5L/README.md

 Those have worked for me, use at your own risk

-In platformio.ini is placed here as an example only.
+Platformio.ini is placed here as an example only.
 The only line you need to edit is: default_envs = mks_robin_nano35
 *OBS: do NOT use mks_robin_nano35_maple, as there will be a warning during compilation and the final firmware just won't work.